Miskamyasa/react-changes-listener/README.md

 **Key Features:**

 *   **Change Detection:** It efficiently detects changes in the value returned by the `useValue` hook.
-*   **Targeted Listening (Optional):** For object types, you can specify a `key` prop to listen for changes in a specific property instead of the entire object.
+*   **Targeted Listening (Optional):** For object types, you can specify a `field` prop to listen for changes in a specific property instead of the entire object.
 *   **Non-Rendering:** It doesn't add any extra nodes to your component tree.
 *   **Clear Separation of Concerns:** It isolates the logic for reacting to value changes, promoting cleaner and more maintainable components.